 During the construction of the Canadian Pacific Railway in the 1800’s, Field became a locomotive depot for pusher engines, which assisted trains over the steep slopes of “Field Hill” and “Big Hill”.

 By the 1880’s, Field was a new settlement with tents and shacks set up to support the construction workers of the CPR.
-Then in 1884, during the persuasion process for acquiring an investor, the CPR named the town after a potential investor, Cyrus West Field an American businessman, who was also instrumental in establishing trans Atlantic telegraph services.
-The story goes that he never did actually invest with the CPR in the end.
+In1884, during the persuasion process for acquiring an investor, the CPR named the town after a potential investor, Cyrus West Field, an American businessman, who was also instrumental in establishing trans Atlantic telegraph services.
+It is probable that he never did actually invest with the CPR.

-The building of the railway influenced the creation of various hiking trails and the CPR wanted to encourage tourism in the area whereby, they employed Swiss Guides to assist inexperienced mountaineers from across the county to reach amazing pristine, untouched mountain peaks.
+The building of the railway influenced the creation of various hiking trails.
+The CPR wanted to encourage tourism in the area and employed Swiss guides to assist inexperienced mountaineers from across the county to reach pristine, untouched mountain peaks.

-The area developed lodges, chalets, hotels, and guide house to draw in affluent travelers looking for grand adventure and suitable accommodations.
+The area developed lodges, chalets, hotels, and guide houses to draw in affluent travelers looking for grand adventure and suitable accommodations.

 Climate: